yaseppochi/path-pep/pep-0NNN.rst

 Have ``__fspath__()`` only return strings
 ------------------------------------------

+..
+COMMENT TYPO inherit -> inherent, of -> about
+   Also mentioned PEP 383.

 Much of the discussion that led to this PEP revolved around whether ``__fspath__()`` should be polymorphic and return ``bytes`` as well as ``str`` instead of only ``str``.
-The general sentiment for this view was that because ``bytes`` are difficult to work with due to their inherit lack of information of their encoding, it would be better to forcibly promote the use of ``str`` as the low-level path representation.
+The general sentiment for this view was that ``bytes`` are difficult to work with due to their inherent lack of information about their encoding, and PEP 383 makes it possible to represent all filesystem paths using ``str`` with the ``surrogateescape`` handler.
+Thus it would be better to forcibly promote the use of ``str`` as the low-level interface to high-level path objects.

+..
+COMMENT Nobody denied that bytes are here to stay.
+   Support is already available, albeit from 3rd parties.
+The point is that if a "bytes-producing" path object is passed into code that expects str, it will raise there, rather than where such an object is produced.
+This was a deliberate attempt to throw the Exception back into the bytes arena.

 In the end it was decided that using ``bytes`` to represent paths is simply not going to go away and thus they should be supported to some